ebs-integrator/WebAPL/README.md

-WebAPL
+About platform WebAPL
 -------

-WebAPL 1.0 CMS platform was developed at the initiative of USAID Local Government Support Project in Moldova in partnership with Enterprise Business Solutions LLC.
+WebAPL 1.0 CMS platform was developed at the initiative and on a concept of USAID Local Government Support Project in Moldova in partnership with Enterprise Business Solutions LLC.
+The opinions expressed on the website belong to their authors and do not necessarily reflect the views of the United States Agency for International Development (USAID) or the US Government.

 WebAPL CMS platform was conceived to create and manage sites of Local Public Administration institutions.
 WebAPL platform is open source software.
 This product is distributed for free with a GPL3 license